ruliancruz/jornadamilhas-api/README.md

 ### Detailed Destination Query By Id Endpoint

-`GET /destinos/created/{id}`
+`GET /destinos/detalhado/{id}`

 Returns the testimonial that matches the informed id in the endpoint.
 It will be returned as a JSON object in the response body.
-It's used to return the created object in POST and PUT requests on `/destinos` endpoint.
+It's used to return the created object in POST and PUT requests on the `/destinos` endpoint.

 ```json
 {